austinmatthewsanchez/DH150-AUSTINSANCHEZ/assignment07/README.md

 3. Return to "Top Stories"

 ##### Task #2: Add Stocks to Watchlist
-1. Select Market Data Tab
+1. Select "Market Data" Tab
 2. Navigate to "Watchlist"
 3. Click "Add to Watchlist"
 4. Search a stock and click "go"
 5. Add "Apple"  stock
+6. Expand "Apple" for more information
+7. Click "Market Data" to return to "Watchlist"
 6. Navigate to "News" on watchlist stocks